-Professional educational courses prepare teachers to be conversant with the philosophy of education, educational processes, standards, and technology as defined by the State of Maine Learning Results for 21st century educators.
-Courses in these areas include philosophical foundations of education, educational psychology, educating exceptional students, technology, diversity and multiculturalism in education, assessment, curriculum and instruction, and seminar in teaching.
+Professional educational courses prepare teachers to be conversant with the philosophy of education, educational processes, standards, and technology as defined by the State of Maine Learning Results for 21st-century educators.
+Courses in these areas include philosophical foundations of education, educational psychology, educating exceptional students, technology, diversity and multiculturalism, assessment, curriculum and instruction, and seminar in teaching.

 Secondary Education – English, Life Science, Physical Science Core Courses

 There are specialized courses in the program to prepare students for specific endorsements from the State of Maine.
 They are designed to provide a solid foundation in English, Life Science, or Physical Science education.
 Teaching skills, methods, curriculum, instruction, and assessment for middle school and high school are emphasized.